prabhtalwar/PowerBI/README.md

 # PowerBI

 I've just completed a comprehensive analysis of approval rates by issuing banks using Power BI.
-This dashboard provides valuable insights into financial performance, helping us make data-driven decisions to improve the processes.
+This dashboard -Trancations provides valuable insights into financial performance, helping us make data-driven decisions to improve the processes.

 📊 Key Features:
 * Approval Rates by Bank: A bar chart showing the approval rates across different banks, with BANK1002 leading at 70%.